 - Are there any aspects of your process that are left to chance?

 - I sketch, draw and take notes before starting a new piece.
 So by the time I actually start the piece, the idea and the vision of the finished piece are already pretty developed.
 However, the process of creating each individual porcelain piece is organic.
 So in the end, each porcelain disc or strip is a bit different.
 Each piece bears the marks of my hand.
 As a result, the assembling of the piece also happens organically, even though I am assembling the pieces within a prescribed perimeter, usually a rectilinear or circular space.

-While I have pretty good control over the glazing and firing process, it’s always exciting and a bit nerve wrecking to open the kiln lid.
+While I have pretty good control over the glazing and firing process, it’s always exciting and a bit nerve-wracking to open the kiln lid.
 Unintended results sometimes are more thrilling than the intended ones.

 In my most recent series, I began incorporating hand dyeing of the industrial felt and applying and painting acrylic and ink washes onto porcelain.
 The meeting of the wash with the porcelain and felt produce unexpected depth, gradation, and patterns.